Epichorista eribola

 Epichorista eribola is a species of moth of the family Tortricidae.
 It is endemic to New Zealand and has been collected on the Westcoast of the South Island.
 The adults of this species are on the wing in January and inhabit damp forests.

 Taxonomy

 This species was first described by Edward Meyrick in 1889 and named Proselena eribola.
 In 1911 Meyrick placed this species in the genus Epichorista.
 In 1928 George Hudson illustrated and discussed this species under that name.
 The male lectotype specimen, collected at Ōtira River, is held at the Natural History Museum, London.

 Description

 Distribution

 E. eribola is endemic to New Zealand.
-It has been collected at its type locality of Ōtira River as well as near Greymouth.
+It has been collected at its type locality of Ōtira River as well as at Lake Poerua near Greymouth.

 Behaviour

 The adults of this species are on the wing in January.

 Habitat

 This species inhabits damp forests up to an altitude of 3000 ft.